Baul: Concepts and practices

 Baul music celebrates celestial love, but does this in very earthy terms, as in declarations of love by the Baul for his bosh-tomi or lifemate.

 With such a liberal interpretation of love, it is only natural that Baul devotional music transcends religion and some of the most famous baul composers, such as Lalon, criticised the superficiality of religious divisions:

-Their religion is based on an expression of the body (deho sādhana), and an expression of the mind (mana sādhana).
+Their religion is based on an expression of the body (deho sādhanā), and an expression of the mind (mana sādhanā).
 Some of their rituals are kept hidden from outsiders, as they might be thought to be repulsive or hedonistic.
-Bauls concentrate much of their mystic energies on the four body fluids, on the nine-doors (openings of the body), on prakṛti as "energy of nature" or "primal motive force", and on breath sādhana.
+Bauls concentrate much of their mystic energies on the four body fluids, on the nine-doors (openings of the body), on prakṛiti as "energy of nature" or "primal motive force", and on breath sādhanā.

 Music

 The music of the Bauls, Baul Sangeet, is a particular type of folk song.
 Their music represents a long heritage of preaching mysticism through songs in Bengal.

 Bauls pour out their feelings in their songs but never bother to write them down.
 Theirs is essentially an oral tradition.
 It is said that Lalon Fakir (1774 -1890), the greatest of all Bauls, continued to compose and sing songs for decades without ever stopping to correct them or put them on paper.
 It was only after his death that people thought of collecting and compiling his repertoire.

 Their lyrics intertwine a deep sense of mysticism, a longing for oneness with the divine.
 An important part of their philosophy is "Deha tatta", a spirituality related to the body rather than the mind.
 They seek the divinity in human beings.
 Metaphysical topics are dwelt upon humbly and in simple words.
 They stress remaining unattached and unconsumed by the pleasures of life even while enjoying them.
 To them we are all a gift of divine power and the body is a temple, music being the path to connect to that power.
 A consistent part of Bauls' lyrics deals with body-centered practices that aim at controlling sexual desire.
 The esoteric knowledge of conception and contraception is revealed in the lyrics of the songs through an enigmatic language that needs to be decoded by the guru in order to be understood and experienced.

 Besides traditional motifs drawn from the rural everyday life, Baul songs have always been inclined to incorporate change and keep pace with social and economic innovations.
 For instance, modern Baul compositions discuss esoteric matters by using the terminology of modern, urban and technological lexicons, and it is not unusual to hear Baul refrains containing mobile phones, radio channels, football matches and television.